Webperf-se/webperf_core/docs/tests/http.md

 Checks for Insecure encryption support
 * Checks for TLS 1.1 support
 * Checks for TLS 1.0 support
-* Checks for SSL 3.0 support (Require host modification)
-* Checks for SSL 2.0 support (Require host modification)
 * Checks if certificate used match website domain

 ### HTTP protocol support

 * Checks for HTTP/1.1 support
 * Checks for HTTP/2 support
-* Checks for HTTP/3 support ( Tested using https://http3check.net/ )
+* Checks for HTTP/3 support
-* Checks for Quick support ( Tested using https://http3check.net/ )

 ### IPv6 and IPv4 support